petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 ## Configuring the CLI Remote

-To access DXP Cloud services via the CLI tool, it must be configured to point to DXP Cloud's remote URL: `liferay.cloud`.
+To access Liferay Cloud services via the CLI tool, it must be configured to point to Liferay Cloud's remote URL: `liferay.cloud`.
 To list the CLI's remotes, run the following command:

 ```shell
 lcp remote